pmoncada/accelerate-sf-vigilante-bounty/README.md

 The proposed solution has three main parts:

-- A method of identification of human shit, creating a bounty.
+- A method of identification of shit, creating a bounty.
 - A method of direct financing to clean the shit.
 - A method of validating the cleaning and receiving payment.